panva/node-oidc-provider/docs/README.md

 ### scopes

-Additional OAuth 2.0 Scope Values
+Supported OAuth 2.0 Scope Values

 Specifies additional OAuth 2.0 scope values that this authorization server shall support and advertise in its discovery document.
 Resource Server-specific scopes shall be configured via the `features.resourceIndicators` mechanism.